Nutrition

 Feline Friendly Alternatives

-If your cat loves people food, there are safe alternatives you can offer him.
-If it’s your meal he wants you’re willing to share, he can safely enjoy a few bites of a healthy, seasoning free fish like salmon or tuna.
-Most natural meats are safe in small amounts so long as they aren’t cooked with spices, oils, or salt.
+If your cat loves human foods, there are safe alternatives you can offer him.
+If it’s your meal he wants, and you are willing to share, he can safely enjoy a few bites of a healthy, seasoning-free fish like salmon or tuna.
+Most natural meats are safe in small amounts if they aren’t cooked with spices, oils, or salt.

 Treats made specifically for cats are available online and from your local pet store.
 Cat treats should only be fed on occasion and are not a complete diet, but treats are made with supplements that can augment a balanced diet.
 In addition to tasty treats, you can buy treats with specific purposes, such as cleaning your cat’s teeth, supporting urinary health, and holding medication to make it more palatable.